univention/univention-corporate-server/test/scenarios/veyon/README.md

 ## Jenkins Jobs

 * create test environment in KVM `UCSschool-5.0 -> VeyonEnv -> Create Veyon Environment in KVM`
+  * creates instances with `-$username` (build_windows-veyon-5.0-1-fbotner) so that this job can be used to create personal environemts
+  * Instances have to be removed manually!!
 * create test environment in EC2 `UCSschool-5.0 -> VeyonEnv -> Create Veyon Environment in EC2`
 * get running EC2 test instances `UCSschool-5.0 -> VeyonEnv -> Get EC2 Veyon Environment`
 * delete running EC2 test instances `UCSschool-5.0 -> VeyonEnv -> Destroy EC2 Veyon Environment`